mietek/pol/README.md

 You notice I gave an example of code following ;CODE.
 You see instruction mnemonics and addresses deposited by ",".
 I don't want to explain this compiler language, for it is not relevant for your computer.

 One more suggestion might prove helpful.
 You might define a new kind of constant: an instruction.
-When executed, an instruction expects an address on the stack, extracts a constant from its parameter field and constrcts and deposits a completed instruction.
+When executed, an instruction expects an address on the stack, extracts a constant from its parameter field and constructs and deposits a completed instruction.
 You'll probably have a large number of instructions, and use a large number.
 This will save you many deposit entries.

 I'm sorry, but I think it's infeasible to attempt an example.
 If you can't see how to construct your own code entries from what I've already said, forget it.
 The application is extremely machine dependent - and rightly so.
 Don't attempt to apply the same code to several computers; definitions already do that for you.
 The purpose of code is to exploit the properties of your particular computer.